superhero1/ffritz/README.txt

 Selection of native IPv6 has been forced to be enabled in the GUI together with the general IPv6 availability.

+This is obsolete with firmware 6.63, but doesn't harm.

 Music Player Daemon (Atom)
 -----------------------------
 - Uses user space audio tool (via libusb/libmaru) to access an USB audio DAC